flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 - Use cases:
   - Abandoning deeply nested process.
-    - Can break out of multiple loops
+    - Can break out of multiple loops.
       - `break` and `continue` can't do this until **C2Y**.

 - e.g.